Adeti1705/Reddit_game_test/README.md

 🚧 Challenges We Ran Into
 🔹 No Fixed Decision Tree: Unlike Akinator, our game required AI to handle unstructured guesses dynamically.
 🔹 Finding a Free AI API: Being broke college students, paid options were out, and Reddit limits LLMs.
-We settled on Google Gemini since it’s free (for now atleast).
+We settled on Google Gemini since it’s free (for now at least).
 🔹 Devvit’s Limitations: Web UI was tricky, so we kept it simple with blockposts.

 🏆 Accomplishments